My Name Is Prince & I am FUNKY…MY NAME IS PRINCE THE ONE & ONLY!

 5th Prince Concert

 In October 1988, Shawn and I attend the “Love Sexy Tour” concert at Joe Louis Arena.
 The total experience is an overwhelming extravaganza of Princeliness.
 I’d made a little progress in the pursuit of a music industry career, as part of the George Clinton funk band, “INCorporated Thang Band.”
-A name I came up with after our original moniker, “The Tackheads” or “Tackhead” was not available due to legal issues.
+A name I came up with after our original moniker, “The Tackheads” or “Tackhead” was not available due to internal company legal issues.

 I give a cassette of our LP to Quentin Perry a big-time entertainment promoter and longtime Prince promoter, whom I’d known for many years.
 He was located at a huge lighting and sound board station, near the backstage entrance.
 I ask him to pass the cassette to our label mate Prince, but his demeanor is dismissive at best, the cassette likely ends up on the floor.